Spaceless007/SEXP-Parser/README.md

 # Introduction

 This project is a parser for s-expressions in C/C++.
-It was done by Nathanaël Beaudoin-Dion in the holiday period of 2019 for the company GHGSat.
-[Enter here features, cross-plateform, etc.]
+It was done by Nathanaël Beaudoin-Dion in the holiday period of 2019-2020 for the company GHGSat.
+This parser can be compiled and executed with CMake on any platform.
+Also, it supports cross-compilation with CMake.

+This README explains how to use and execute the SEXP-Parser on Windows and on Linux.
+After, it will go through the methodology on how the project was made and developped, to finish with improvements that could be made for the parser, what I learned throughout the process and difficulties encountered.

 # How to use the parser

+- The examples folder contains .sexp files the project can parse
+- The src folder contains the source code
+- THE BUILD FOLDER ?

 ## Running the project

+The SEXP-Parser can be compiled and executed with CMake on Windows, Linux with or without an IDE.

 ### CLion

 This project was made using the CLion IDE by JetBrains (https://www.jetbrains.com/).
 The project can be compiled, executed and debugged with this IDE using the CMakeList file in the repository and any toolchain compatible with the machine running the project.
 Since this project was made using Windows 10, the toolchain used was MinGW.
 See this tutorial on how to setup CLion with MinGW on Window: https://www.jetbrains.com/help/clion/quick-tutorial-on-configuring-clion-on-windows.html.

 ### Windows

+The next subsections explain how to compile and cross-compile with Windows.

 #### Compilation